JoshMermel/JoshMermel.github.io/_posts/2020-06-16-random-siteswap-post.md

 chunks.
 So we can count how many beats each arrow spends in the "air" before it lands back at the bottom of any card.
 If we do this for each arrow, we get the numbers {7, 2, 2, 3, 6}.
-And in fact, these cards can be viewed as a representation of the siteswap:
+And in fact, these cards can be viewed as a representation of the siteswap 72236.

 <img src="/images/random-siteswap/72236.png" style="max-height: 400px">

 So why is this cards model useful to us?
 Well every arrangement of cards is a valid siteswap - and every siteswap has exactly one arrangement of cards.
 This simplifies the problem from "generating random siteswaps" to "generating random sequences of cards".
+And we can represent each card with the height its arrow rises up to; so now we just need to generate a random list of positive integers.

 Extending to Sync
 =================